-As Strong Workforce was launched, the leaders in SDIC determined to invest regional funds in comprehensive systems reform.
+As Strong Workforce was launched, the leaders in San Diego and Imperial Counties (SDIC) determined to invest regional funds in comprehensive systems reform.
 The focus of our efforts were on building the capacity of the region to better serve students and improving institutions with the goal of increasing access to college and careers and social mobility.

 - Pre-College Outreach and Career Pathways

 - Guided Career Pathways: Employment Readiness and Job Placement

 - Labor Market Research

 The region’s approach to Strong Workforce is represented by the Student Roadmap to Success.
 (Link to roadmap)

 President’s Newsletter: In order to provide consistent and strategic communication, workgroup leads prepare and disseminate a monthly President’s Newsletter that highlights all of the on-going Strong Workforce efforts.
 A link to all newsletters to-date can be found here.